trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 display.
 The :guilabel:`down arrow` in the upper right corner opens a list of options:

 * **Add RSS Feed:** An option to allow the user to type in their own RSS URL or load a preset RSS Feed.
 * **View Feed Details:** Displays current feed data, including URL, feed description and website address, and the previous build date and synchronization settings.
 Also included is an option to remove the feed.
 * **Settings:** Options for syncing the feed.
-You can choose to synchronize manually, or instead define the sync interval.
+Manual synchronization is available, or the user can instead define the sync interval.
 Remember to save any changes in feed settings.
 * **Update Feeds Now:** Click to immediately update all feeds.

 .. note:: An active Internet connection is required for the RSS Reader